MichaelViuff/DNP/11 EFC Queries/README.md

 4. How many reviews are there for the book with title ”The Last Ember”?
 (Hint: There is a Count() method on collections.)
 5. Print the titles of the books written by ”Emily Hart”.

-## 11.3 Book Shop Exercises
+## 11.3 Book Shop Exercises - part 3

 1. What is the average rating of the book with title ”A Dance of Shadows”?
 2. What is the sum of the prices of the three following books, (remember to consider PriceOffers):
    - Whispers in the Wind
    - The Forgotten Kingdom
    - Of Gods and Mortals